 We can all contribute to ensuring a sustainable future for the National Park.
 Being involved in protecting an area as special as Eryri can be an inspirational experience and make us feel a stronger connection to the natural world around us.

 Parks are special and important areas.
 About 20% of Wales’ land is in a National Park.
 National Parks have only recently become part of the Welsh landscape.
-Snowdonia was designated a National Park in 1951.
-The importance of Snowdonia is recognised worldwide.
+Eryri was designated a National Park in 1951.
+The importance of Eryri is recognised worldwide.

-Essential landscapes National parks such as Snowdonia play an essential role in mitigating the effects of climate change.
+National parks such as Eryri play an essential role in mitigating the effects of climate change.
 Peatlands are fantastic carbon stores.
-There are 17 million tonnes of carbon stored in the peatlands of Snowdonia.
+There are 17 million tonnes of carbon stored in the peatlands of Eryri.

 Health and well-being is one of this generation’s most prominent issues.
 Experiencing and coming into contact with nature in areas such as national parks can improve our mental and physical health and well-being.